sdaume/r-course-module-3/slides/index.md

 ## Markdown vs markup

-**Markdown** allows us to concentrate on document structure and content rather than worry about styling and presentation later.
+**Markdown** allows us to concentrate on document structure and content.
+We can then worry about styling and presentation later.

-**Markdown** is a type of **markup language** (like HTML), but it is lightweight and human-readable.
+**Markdown** is a type of **markup language** (like HTML), but it is lightweight and more readable.

-## Some text with simple formatting
+## Some text with simple formatting {#some-text-with-simple-formatting .left-aligned-slide}

 This is a list: